IgnacioGibbs/IgnacioGibbs/README.md

 ### <b>Hi 👋 My name is Ignacio Gibbs, I'm Back End Developer 👨🏽‍💻</b><br>
-<p>I've been learning to code for 3 years, after switching careers.
+<p>I've been learning to code for five years, after switching careers.
 I started with HTML, CSS and JS, but have really found a passion for NodeJS backend development.</p>

 # 💫 About Me:
-🌍 I'm based in Mar del plata, Buenos Aires, Argentina.<br>✉️ You can contact me at ignacio.gibbs@gmail.com<br>🌱 I'm learning Flutter.<br>🤝 I'm open to collaborating on interesting projects.
+🌍 I'm based in Mar del plata, Buenos Aires, Argentina.<br>✉️ You can contact me at ignacio.gibbs@gmail.com<br>🤝 I'm open to collaborating on interesting projects.

 ## 🌐 Socials: